Last date modified: 2026-Apr-20

-RelativityOne FOIA is currently in advance access and is planned for general release in mid-2026.
+RelativityOne FOIA is currently in advanced access and is planned for general release in mid-2026.

 The Freedom of Information Act (FOIA) is a federal law that gives the public the right to request access to records from government agencies, promoting transparency and accountability.
 RelativityOne Government is being modernized to help agencies manage the entire FOIA process with a modular, AI-powered ecosystem that streamlines intake, tracking, review, publication, and reporting.
 By integrating secure infrastructure and automated tools, RelativityOne FOIA enables agencies to efficiently process requests, apply statutory exemptions, and maintain oversight throughout the FOIA life cycle.